Dogfalo/materialize/README.md

 - [Copyright and license](#copyright-and-license)

 ## Quickstart:
-Read the [Getting started page](http://materializecss.com/getting-started.html) for more information about the framework.
-Templates and how to use materialize can be found on the [materializecss website](http://materializecss.com).
+Read the [getting started guide](http://materializecss.com/getting-started.html) for more information on how to use materialize.

 - [Download the latest release](https://github.com/Dogfalo/materialize/releases/latest) of materialize directly from GitHub.
-- Clone the repo: `git clone https://github.com/Dogfalo/materialize.git`.
+- Clone the repo: `git clone https://github.com/Dogfalo/materialize.git`
 - Include the files via [cdnjs](https://cdnjs.com/libraries/materialize).
 More [here](http://materializecss.com/getting-started.html).
-- Install with [npm](https://www.npmjs.com): `npm install materialize-css`.
+- Install with [npm](https://www.npmjs.com): `npm install materialize-css`
-- Install with [Bower](https://bower.io): `bower install materialize`.
+- Install with [Bower](https://bower.io): `bower install materialize`
-- Install with [Atmosphere](https://atmospherejs.com): `meteor add materialize:materialize`.
+- Install with [Atmosphere](https://atmospherejs.com): `meteor add materialize:materialize`

 ## Documentation
 The documentation can be found at <http://materializecss.com>.
 To run the documentation locally on your machine, you need [Node.js](https://nodejs.org/en/) installed on your computer.